 Toilet rebate program

-Toilets account for 25% of indoor water use and upgrading to low-flow toilets can save up to 70 litres of water per person per day.
-The City provides a $100 utility account rebate to homeowners who install a low-flush toilet.
-For more information on water conservation and the City's toilet rebate program, call 604-276-4039 or visit www.richmond.ca/savewater.
+Toilets account for 26% of indoor water use and upgrading to low-flow toilets can save up to 70 litres of water per person per day.
+The City provides a $100 utility account rebate to property owners who install a low-flush toilet.
+For more information on water conservation and the City's toilet rebate program, call 604-276-4179 or visit www.richmond.ca/savewater.

 Sewage Collection and Treatment

-In 2018, the City will pay Metro Vancouver $20.8 million for the bulk collection and the treatment of sewage.
-This is a 3% increase ($0.7 million) over last year.
+In 2023, the City will pay Metro Vancouver $31.2 million for the bulk collection and treatment of sewage.

 Recycling and Solid Waste Management